Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: BACKGROUND AND NOTATION

-Presented by \cite{paccagnan_pick_learn_2023}, Pick-To-Learn (P2L, Algorithm~\ref{alg:p2l}) is a model-agnostic meta-algorithm that trains any model in such a way that it becomes a sample-compressed predictor.
-This algorithm is specifically designed for the generalization bound of \cite{campi2023compression}, which holds only for sample compressed predictors in the consistent case, when $\widehat{R}_{S_{\bfi^c}}(\scriptR(S_{\bfi}, \sigma)) {=} 0$.
+Conceptualized by \cite{paccagnan_pick_learn_2023}, Pick-To-Learn (P2L) is a model-agnostic meta-algorithm that trains any model in such a way that it becomes a sample-compressed predictor.
+This algorithm is specifically designed for the generalization bound of \cite{campi2023compression}, which holds only for sample compressed predictors in the \emph{consistent case}, i.e., when $\widehat{R}_{S_{\bfi^c}}(\scriptR(S_{\bfi}, \sigma)) {=} 0$.

 To obtain sample-compressed predictors, P2L iteratively builds the compression set and trains the model on it.
-Starting with an initial predictor $h_0$, P2L tests the model on the whole dataset and picks the datapoint over which the model got the largest loss value.
-This datapoint is added to the compression set.
-Then, using a learning algorithm $A$, P2L trains the model on the compression set.
-It repeats the previous steps until the model achieves zero errors on the training set $S_{\bfi^c}$, which is equivalent to stopping when the cross-entropy loss $\ell^{\textrm{x-e}}$ becomes smaller than $-\ln(0.5)$.
+Starting with an initial predictor $h_0$, P2L tests the model on the whole dataset, picks the datapoint over which the model got the largest loss value, and adds it to the compression set.
+Then, using a learning algorithm~$A$, P2L trains the model on the newly created compression set.
+The previous steps are repeated until the model achieves zero errors on the training set $S_{\bfi^c}$ (excluding the compression set datapoints), which is equivalent to stopping when the cross-entropy loss ($\ell^{\textrm{x-e}}$) becomes smaller than $-\ln(0.5)$.
+We present P2L in Algorithm~\ref{alg:p2l}. \SetKwInOut{Init}{Initialize}